Lectionary: Other lectionary information

 In some churches, the lectionary is carried in the entrance procession by a lector.
 In the Catholic Church, the Book of the Gospels is carried in by a deacon (when there is no deacon, a lector might process in with the Book of the Gospels).
 When the Book of the Gospels is used, the first two readings are read from the lectionary, while the Book of the Gospels is used for the final reading.

 The lectionary is separate from a missal, gradual, or sacramentary.
 While the lectionary contains scripture readings, the missal or sacramentary contains the appropriate prayers for the service, and the gradual contains chants for use on any particular day.
 In particular, the gradual contains a responsory which may be used in place of the responsorial psalm.

 Anglican lectionaries

+The traditional one-year Anglican lectionary, used in the ante-communion, largely follows the pre-Reformation practice with a few alterations.
+With few exceptions, it includes one reading from the epistles and one from the Gospels for every Sunday and holiday throughout the year.
 Present day Church of England Common Worship Lectionaries were derived from the Revised Common Lectionary and published between 2000 and 2010.
+The traditional readings for Morning and Evening Prayer include a chapter from both the Old and New Testament everyday, as well as a selection from the Psalms.
+With this system, most of the Old Testament is read through once a year (with selections from the Apocrypha filling in the gap between September and the beginning of Advent), the New Testament (with the exception of Revelation) is read through three times a year, and the Psalms are read through once every month.